Freegle/cordova-plugin-google-signin/README.md

 The plist file should be downloaded and saved as `GoogleService-Info.plist`.

-Get the REVERSED_SERVER_CLIENT_ID from from the "Web application" Client ID as described above.
+Get the REVERSED_SERVER_CLIENT_ID from the "Web application" Client ID as described above.

 ## Install the plugin in your cordova project

-You should have the value for the SERVER_CLIENT_ID and REVERSED_IOSAPP_CLIENT_ID handy before you install the plugin.
+You should have the value for the SERVER_CLIENT_ID, REVERSED_SERVER_CLIENT_ID and REVERSED_IOSAPP_CLIENT_ID handy before you install the plugin.

-SERVER_CLIENT_ID is the server-side "Web application" Client ID.
+* SERVER_CLIENT_ID is the server-side "Web application" Client ID.
+* REVERSED_SERVER_CLIENT_ID is the reversed server-side "Web application" Client ID.
-REVERSED_IOSAPP_CLIENT_ID is the "iOS" app "iOS URL scheme", which is only needed for iOS.
-The Android Client ID is not needed for either build.
+* REVERSED_IOSAPP_CLIENT_ID is the "iOS" app "iOS URL scheme", which is only needed for iOS.
+* The Android Client ID is not needed for either build.

 Android only: